-The survey will be distributed in two phases.
-The first phase will be an online survey.
-The second phase will be a phone survey among people who previously tested positive for COVID-19, and also those who have tested negative.
-Surveying both people who have tested positive and negative helps us get a better idea of which symptoms are more common across all people and which are specific to those who have had COVID-19.
+The second phase, which is ongoing, is a phone survey among people who previously tested positive for COVID-19, and also those who have tested negative.
+Surveying people who have tested both positive and negative helps us get a better idea of which symptoms are more common across all people and which are specific to those who have had COVID-19.

 Why is this survey important?